9-1-pursuit/project-full-stack-portfolio/README.md

 ## Getting started

-**DO NOT FORK this repository.** Instead, create your front-end and back-end repositories on GitHub and submit the URLs directly to Canvas.
+**DO NOT FORK this repository.** Instead, create your front-end and back-end repositories on GitHub.

 Then, follow the specifications above to create your application.
 Work with your instructors to approve your features before you begin working on them.